EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * Sebastian.
 MPI test system.
 I figured how to run MPI tests, but this requires to introduce a custom `main` function for tests.
 Will this suffice and can we adapt the makefile system?
 See [here](https://github.com/stan-dev/math/blob/d717be647beb06e5c5419caaf83ff923ae02331b/test/unit/math/prim/mat/functor/map_rect_mpi_test.cpp#L94).

+* Matthijs.
+Master's projects.
+I'd like to advertise two possible thesis projects for MSc students, here in Oxford: one on the reliability of VI and one on compiler optimisations for probabilistic programming.
+The idea is that both would involve using and hopefully contributing to Stan.
+I'd like to see if anyone has any suggestions / comments.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._